suzuki-shin/twhs/README.md

 # twhs

-This is Cli twitter client.
+This is cli twitter client.